xdrip/xdrip_docs/docs/smartwatch/wearinstall.md

 #### Method 2 (best)

-**Recommended:** follow [this video](https://www.youtube.com/watch?v=8HsfWPTFGQI) that details the process.
+**Recommended:** follow [this video](https://www.youtube.com/watch?v=ejrmH-JEeE0) that details the process.

 You need to be connected to Wi-Fi.
 So should your watch.

 1. Install [Wear OS](https://play.google.com/store/apps/details?id=com.google.android.wearable.app) and pair your watch.
-2. Install and open [Wear Installer](https://play.google.com/store/apps/details?id=org.freepoc.wearinstaller) on your phone.
+2. Install and open [Wear Installer 2](https://play.google.com/apps/testing/org.freepoc.wearinstaller2) on your phone.
    <img src="../images/M-S-SW-AW9.png" style="zoom:75%;" />
 3. Enable Developer mode on the watch (Instructions [here](../../troubleshoot/ADB/#smartwatch).
 Only on the watch, then come back)
 4. Enable ADB Debug over Wi-Fi on the Watch.
    <img src="../images/M-S-SW-AW8.png" style="zoom:65%;" />
-5. Install Wear Installer on your watch.
+5. Write down the watch IP address.
    <img src="../images/M-S-SW-AW10.png" style="zoom:65%;" />
 6. Open the app on the watch and copy the IP address to the app on the phone.
    Tape `Done`